 Learn the foundational process to explore your ideas in three dimensions.
 Instruction will cover a range of materials, tools, and techniques in the intersection of design, craft, and building things that you can use.
 This includes introductions to ceramics, plaster casting, resin, woodworking, and 3D printing.
 Regular discussion of The World of Art and Art History will provide context for our work.
 Critiques, documentation, and presentation will be essential elements of the class, with an emphasis on both process and product.

 This course is dedicated to the exploration of how a ball of clay can lead us toward complex ideas and functional objects.
 Based on hand-building techniques and wheel throwing students will focus on form, structure, making mistakes, and idea development.
 By exploring the cultural connections of food and community and the rituals they were created for, students will build vessels and tableware for a social gathering.
-There will be time for students to design their own paths as their skills and confidence grows to give them more control over the objects they envision.
+There will be time for students to design their paths as their skills and confidence grow to give them more control over the objects they envision.

 Prerequisites: Intro to 3D or by the recommendation from the Visual Art Department Head.